sherlock-audit/2024-06-velocimeter-judging/README.md

 The protocol team fixed this issue in the following PRs/commits: https://github.com/Velocimeter/v4-contracts/pull/16

+**spacegliderrrr**

+Fix looks good.
+Team rate is now calculated correctly.

+**sherlock-admin2**

+The Lead Senior Watson signed off on the fix.

 # Issue M-4: Voting power does not decay when calculating shares of flow emissions if the user does not vote again.